Brihaspati – The Guru of the Devas – Indian Mythology

 Brihaspati had children through three women, two of whom were his wives:

-- Second Wife: Tara – She gave birth to seven sons and a daughter.
+• Second Wife: Tara – The Wife of Brihaspati – She gave birth to seven sons and a daughter.

-- Utathya’s Wife: Mamata – Through his brother Utathya’s wife Mamata, Brihaspati had two sons, Kacha and Bharadwaja.
-Kacha is well known in Hindu mythology for his training in spiritual and magical arts under the Asura Guru Shukracharya.
+• Utathya’s Wife: Mamata – Through his brother Utathya’s wife Mamata, Brihaspati had two sons, Kacha and Bharadwaja – Father of Drona.
+Kacha – Son of Brihaspati is well known in Hindu mythology for his training in spiritual and magical arts under the Asura Guru Shukracharya.

 Brihaspati’s Role and Achievements

-Brihaspati earned his role as the preceptor of the Devas after performing severe penances on the banks of Prabhas Theertha.
-Pleased with his dedication, Lord Shiva granted him this honored position, making him the teacher and guide of the celestial gods.
+Brihaspati earned his role as the preceptor of the Devas after performing severe penances… His celestial wisdom is also evident in major mythological events, including those like the slaying of Vritra, where divine counsel played a critical role in tipping the cosmic balance.
 In addition, Brihaspati was granted the status of one of the Navagrahas, the nine planets that influence the cosmos in Hindu astrology.

 In his role as the guru of the gods, Brihaspati imparts knowledge and wisdom to the Devas, helping them in times of need, particularly when they face challenges from the Asuras (demons).
 He is often called upon for his wisdom and intelligence to resolve disputes and bring harmony.